The Art of Leadership: Effectiveness

 roll up their sleeves and drag others along.

-and excellence follows;
+and integrity follows;

-and authority follows;
+and compassion follows;

 and righteousness follows;